robertvunabandi/guide-on-mitopenid/README.md

     npm install --save express-session passport passport-oauth request

-What each of those do:
+What each of those do (which you do not need to know):
-- `express-session`: We use sessions to save the `AppUser`'s `AccessToken`, which is like a key that allows your `AppClient` to get information about that user, on the `AppUser`'s browser.
+- `express-session`: We use this to save the `AppUser`'s `AccessToken`, which is like a key that allows your `AppClient` to get information about that user, on the `AppUser`'s browser as a [web cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies).
-- `passport`: PassportJS is our mean of authenticating.
+- `passport`: [`PassportJS`](http://www.passportjs.org/) is our mean of authenticating the user.
-- `passport-oauth`: MIT OpenID abides by [Oauth2.0](https://oauth.net/2/), so we need the passport's implementation of Oauth2.0.
+- `passport-oauth`: MIT OpenID abides by the [Oauth2.0](https://oauth.net/2/) protocol, so we need the passport's implementation of Oauth2.0.
-- `request`: Needed to make GET and POST requests within the server.
+- `request`: Needed to make `GET` and `POST` requests within the server to other sites.
 We use this to query the `AppUser`'s data (email, id, etc).

 ### Step 2: Hook Up the right endpoints to your frontend